DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

     low_score_indicator
 LIMIT 10
 ```
-Using Tableau we can visualise the results of this query:-
+The bar chart below shows the results of this query:-
 <img width="1132" alt="Screenshot 2024-09-08 at 19 51 02" src="https://github.com/user-attachments/assets/f99f0326-4db1-479d-abfd-a778a73921a6">
 As you can see North Korea scores very poorly for Government Integrity, Judicial Effectiveness, Financial Freedom and Property Rights, suggesting that there major barriers to Economic Freedom and serious issues with AML regulations in place there.
 For each of the top 10 countries, the lowest scoring indicator was Financial Freedom.